MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/microsoft-identity-manager-in-sharepoint-server.md

 The articles in this section provide information on MIM and how to use it in SharePoint Server 2016.

-## Articles relating to MIM in SharePoint Servers
+## Articles relating to MIM in SharePoint Server

 |**Content**|**Description**|
 |:-----|:-----|